Kharukulavat/PomodoroTimer/README.md

 ## Short Description

-This 'Pomodoro Timer' program is a productivity tool designed for work and study.
+This **Pomodoro Timer** program is a productivity tool designed for work and study.
 It utilizes the Pomodoro technique, which uses a timer to break down work into two intervals of 25 minutes each, separated by short breaks.
 After completing four work sessions, a longer break is taken.
 This technique has been proven to effectively improve focus and productivity.

 For example, users might study for 25 minutes, take a 5-minute break, study for another 25 minutes, take another 5-minute break, and so on.
 After completing four study sessions, the user might take a 30-minute break to rest and recharge.
 Then they can resume studying with another Pomodoro cycle until they finish studying for the day.